1alessandro1/HP-laptop-15s-fq1034nl-ice-lake/README.md

 ## USB Mapping

-With the help of @dreamwhite we found a clever way to map usb ports present in the DSDT without having to drop tables or having to load SSDT-RHUB.
+With the help of [dreamwhite](https://github.com/dreamwhite) we found a clever way to map usb ports present in the DSDT without having to drop tables or having to load SSDT-RHUB.
 Basically by hot patching the `_UPC` method to `XUPC` we managed to define that method in an external `SSDT-USB.aml`.

 ### Wi-Fi speed with AirportItlwm and sleep